anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ## Application Examples {#app-examples}

-The following examples are intended to motivate the support of different enrollment approaches in general and asynchronous enrollment specifically, by introducing industrial applications cases, which could leverage BRSKI as such but also require support of in situation, in which the pledge acts as a server and only answers specific requests.
+The following examples are intended to motivate the support of additional bootstrapping approaches in general by introducing industrial applications cases, which could leverage BRSKI as such but also require support of in situation, in which the pledge acts as a server and only answers requests.

 ### Building Automation

 In building automation, a use case can be described by a detached building or the basement of a building equipped with sensor, actuators, and controllers connected, but with only limited or no connection to the centralized building management system.
 This limited connectivity may be during the installation time but also during operation time.
-During the installation in the basement, a service technician collects the necessary information from the basement network and provides them to the central building management system, e.g., using a laptop or even a mobile phone to transport the information.
+During the installation in the basement, a service technician collects the device specific information from the basement network and provides them to the central building management system, e.g., using a laptop or even a mobile phone to transport the information.
+A domain registrar may be part of the central building management system and already and already operating in the installation network.
+The central building management system can then provide operational parameters for the specific devices in the basement.
-This information may comprise parameters and settings required in the operational phase of the sensors/actuators, like a certificate issued by the operator to authenticate against other components and services.
+This operational parameters may comprise values and settings required in the operational phase of the sensors/actuators, beyond them a certificate issued by the operator to authenticate against other components and services.

-The collected information may be provided by a domain registrar already existing in the installation network.
-In this case connectivity to the backend PKI may be facilitated by the service technician's laptop.

-Contrary, the information can also be collected from the pledges directly and provided to a domain registrar deployed in a different network.
-In this cases connectivity to the domain registrar may be facilitated by the service technician's laptop.
+These operational parameters are then provided to the devices in the basement facilitated by the service technician's laptop.

 ### Infrastructure Isolation Policy